 I must say, and excuse my French, but Twitter sucks a bit in terms of conversion rates.
 According to this source, it’s only 0.9%.

 I already covered in this article why it’s not the best lead generation method.

-Bing Ads looks quite good compared to Google Search Ads.
+Bing Ads look quite good compared to Google Search Ads.
 Specifically, within the real estate industry, you can expect a conversion rate of 5.13% (source).

-Also, know that for all the data above, depending on the marketing channel, the target audience will be in a different product/service awareness stage, so you can’t compare the numbers directly.
+Also, for all the data above, depending on the marketing channel, the target audience will be in a different product/service awareness stage, so you can’t compare the numbers directly.

-This means that someone searching for real estate-related things on Google has already made up their mind about their interest in real estate.
+This means that someone searching for real estate-related things on Google has already decided about their interest in real estate.

 This is even clearer when someone types in the search phrase “houses for sale in XYZ.”

 Whereas on Facebook, someone could just watch a cat video found on a friend’s wall and then get “interrupted” by a Facebook ad about real estate just because they liked a video about a nice home once.